Lewis Hardcastle

 Having been with Blackburn Rovers since the age of six, he turned professional at the club in December 2015 after impressing on loan at Salford City.
 He captained the Blackburn Rovers U23 team to the Premier League 2 Division 2 title during the 2017–18 season.
-He joined Port Vale on loan for the first half of the 2018–19 season, and signed permanently with Barrow in February 2019 following a spell on loan.
+He joined Port Vale on loan for the first half of the 2018–19 season and signed permanently with Barrow in February 2019 following a loan spell.
 He helped Barrow to win promotion into the Football League as champions of the National League in the 2019–20 season.

-Hardcastle retired from football in March 2021 after being diagnosed with a heart condition, aged 22.
-He was appointed as manager of Daisy Hill in February 2022.
+Hardcastle retired from football in March 2021, aged 22, after being diagnosed with a heart condition.
+He was appointed manager of Daisy Hill in February 2022.